On this page:

 >

-Oops, I got a Commodore 128D.
-I saw this one on the Dutch version of eBay with an asking price that was high but reasonable.
-Most commonly, sellers want you to bid on their listing, and I have seen before that this type of computer could fetch top dollar.
-I really found the design and the desktop form factor of this computer very appealing.
-So I asked the seller if he would be willing to sell it for that price with the shipping included, which he wanted.
-So I transferred the money, and the seller shipped the Commodore my way.
-You could say this was quite an unexpected purchase.
-An unexpected purchase that I am very happy with.
-I love that I now have a Commodore 64 compatible in a bulky desktop form factor with a built-in disk drive.
-The 128 is a bit different from the 64, so I will definitely be talking about this computer in a future video, showing the differences and what I really like about it.
+I came across this one on the Dutch version of eBay with an asking price that was high, but still reasonable.
+Usually sellers prefer to let buyers bid, and I had seen before that this type of machine can fetch serious money.
+Still, I found the design of the computer very appealing, especially its bulky desktop form factor with the built-in disk drive.
+So I contacted the seller and asked whether he would be willing to sell it for the asking price, including shipping.
+He agreed, I transferred the money, and the Commodore 128D was soon on its way to me.
+You could say this was quite an unexpected purchase — but one I am very happy with.
+I really like that I now have a Commodore 64-compatible machine in a desktop form factor, complete with an integrated disk drive.
+At the same time, the Commodore 128 is more than just a differently shaped C64, and I definitely want to cover that in a future video, showing both the differences and the aspects I particularly like about it.
+Interestingly, this Commodore 128D came from the same seller as my TRS-80 Color Computer 2.
+I also own a standard Commodore 128, which makes this machine an especially interesting addition to the collection. |

 |